oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 In this lab, limiting prefixes to a maximum of 50 per peer helps maintain a manageable and stable routing environment

-> __Route flapping__ refers to the rapid and repeated change in the reachability of a network prefix in the routing table.
-This occurs when a BGP route is alternately advertised and withdrawn in quick succession due to:
->
-> - Interface instability (physical or logical link going up/down)
-> - Configuration changes
-> - Network congestion or errors
-> - Unstable peering sessions
-> - Router software/hardware issues

 #### 3.4.3 - What is the private AS number range in BGP?
 Describe some scenarios where using private ASNs can be useful.

 Private ASN Ranges: